Who is the richest woman in the world?

 According to its latest annual report, L'Oréal marked a third consecutive year of double-digit growth in 2023.
 Plus, the brand has become the ‘global market leader (in sales) in luxury beauty,’ the report states.

-The company has also set ambitious goals to reduce its environmental impact and promote responsible sourcing practices.
+The company has also set ambitious goals to reduce its environmental impact and promote responsible-sourcing practices.

+As part of its fighting for climate change campaign, the brand has set targets to reduce its environmental impact.
 It includes using 100% renewable energy on all of its sites by 2025 and lowering its CO2 emissions by 25% through innovation on its products.

 Jacob Wolinsky